-C21 Other early decision plan notification date C21 For the Fall 2015 entering class: C21 Number of early decision applications received by your institution 29 C21 Number of applicants admitted under early decision plan 29 C21 Please provide significant details about your early decision plan:
+C21 Number of early decision applications received by your institution 34 C21 Number of applicants admitted under early decision plan 31 C21 Please provide significant details about your early decision plan:

-C22 Early action C22 Early dotter.
-C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-C22 If "yes," please complete the following: Early Action I Early Action II C22 Early action closing date 11/15 1/15 C22 Early action notification date 12/15 2/15
+C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х C22 If "yes," please complete the following: Early Action I Early Action II C22 Early action closing date 11/15 1/15 C22 Early action notification date 12/15 2/15

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Is your early action plan a "restric tive" plan under wh nich you limit students from applying to other early plans?

 C22 Yes No

 C22 Х